+Federal RELATED FEDERAL/HAWAII TAX FORMS Comparable Copy of Fed.
+Form May Be

-Federal Form Number Title or Description of Federal Form Comparable Hawaii Form Fed.
-Form May Be Submitted+
+Form Number Title or Description of Federal Form Hawaii Form Submitted+

 Wage and Tax Statement

 Employee's Withholding Allowance Certificate

 Dependent Care Provider's Identification and Certification

 U.S. Individual Income Tax Return

 Itemized Deductions

 Interest and Ordinary Dividends

 Profit or Loss from Business

-Sch C-EZ Net Profit From Business None Not Required
+Net Profit From Business

 Capital Gains and Losses

 Supplemental Income and Loss

 Profit or Loss From Farming

 Income Averaging for Farmers and Fishermen

 Credit for the Elderly or the Disabled

-U.S. Individual Income Tax Return (short form)
+1040A U.S. Individual Income Tax Return (short form) N-13 No

 Estimated Tax for Individuals

 Income Tax Return for Single and Joint Filers With No Dependents

 U.S. Nonresident Alien Income Tax Return

-Payment Voucher
+040-V Payment Voucher N-200V No

 1040X Amended U.S. Individual Income Tax Return None No

 1045 Application for Tentative Refund N-109 No

-Application To Adopt, Change, or Retain a Tax Year
+1128 Application To Adopt, Change, or Retain a Tax Year None Yes

-Statement of Person Claiming Refund Due a Deceased Taxpayer
+1310 Statement of Person Claiming Refund Due a Deceased Taxpayer N-110 No

-Employee Business Expenses
+2106 Employee Business Expenses None Yes

 Unreimbursed Employee Business Expenses

 Multiple Support Declaration

 Underpayment of Estimated Tax by Individuals, Estates, and Trusts

 Child and Dependent Care Expenses

 Power of Attorney and Declaration of Representative

 Moving Expenses

 Depreciation and Amortization

 Casualties and Thefts

-Sales of Business Property
+4797 Sales of Business Property Sch D-1 No

 Farm Rental Income and Expenses

 Substitute for Form W-2, Wage and Tax Statement, or Form 1099-R, Distributions From

-Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc L-15 No
+100L Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc I -15 No

-4868 Application for Automatic Extension of Time to File U.S. Individual Income Tax Return
+1868 Application for Automatic Extension of Time to File U.S. Individual Income Tax Return

 Investment Interest Expense Deduction

 Tax on Accumulation Distribution of Trusts

-4972 Tax on Lump-Sum Distributions N-152 No
+Tax on Lump-Sum Distributions

 Election to Postpone Determination as to Whether the Presumption Applies That an

-Activity is Engaged in for Profit Yes
+5210 Activity is Engaged in for Profit None Vec

-5329 Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts None No
+2200 Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts

 Work Opportunity Credit

 At-Risk Limitations

-6252 Installment Sale Income None Yes
+Installment Sale Income

-Gains and Losses From Section 1256 Contracts and Straddles None Yes
+Gains and Losses From Section 1256 Contracts and Straddles

 Noncash Charitable Contributions

 Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent

 Passive Activity Loss Limitations

 Low-Income Housing Credit

 Tax for Certain Children Who Have Investment Income of More Than \$1,900

 Parents' Election to Report Child's Interest and Dividends

-Like-Kind Exchanges
+3824 Like-Kind Exchanges None Yes

-Expenses for Business Use of Your Home
+3829 Expenses for Business Use of Your Home None Yes

-Archer MSAs and Long-Term Care Insurance Contracts
+8853 Archer MSAs and Long-Term Care Insurance Contracts None No